Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Language Model Agents for Web Automation

 \subsection{AdaPlanner}

-In contrast to other prompted LMAs, AdaPlanner~\citep{sun2023adaplanner} leverages the capability of program synthesis in LLMs to mitigate the hallucination in a plan.
+In contrast to other LMAs, AdaPlanner~\citep{sun2023adaplanner} leverages the capability of program synthesis in LLMs to mitigate the hallucination in a plan.
 Conditioning on the instruction, the description of permissible actions in the web environments, and few-shot demonstrations, the agent first generates an open-loop plan in a Python function, where each snippet corresponds to the action.
 Once the agent receives environmental feedback at each step, such as assertion errors in the code, other functional errors, or ``ask'' action to LLMs, it adaptively re-generates the plan for the remaining steps in a closed-loop manner.
-It has been reported that LLMs more capable of code generation perform better, such as \texttt{text-davinci-003} than \texttt{gpt-3.5-turbo}.
+LLMs more capable of code have performed better, such as \texttt{text-davinci-003} than \texttt{gpt-3.5-turbo}.